 From the perspective of his literary career, the first crucial moment is when he re-emerged in St. Petersburg once again.
 In the beginning of the 1860s he participated in journalistic life, in various debates and reforms.

-And secondly, he fights in his literary works against Chernyshevskiy’s ideas, which begins with the work called “The Humiliated and the Insulted”, and, and above all, with the powerful work “Notes from the Underground”.
-There is also the problem of freedom, which is at the Center of “Notes from the Dead House” – this is all during the start of the 1860s, and it marks his latest steps, where his biggest question is the question of freedom; if a person lives in a Crystal Palace without the possibility of leaving – is this freedom?
-(10th chapter of “Notes from the underground”) – this was about the utopian socialism which he previously believed in.
+And secondly, he fights in his literary works against Chernyshevskiy’s ideas, which begins with “The Humiliated and the Insulted” and above all, with the powerful work “Notes from the Underground”.
+There is also the problem of freedom, which is at the center of “Notes from the Dead House” – this is all during the start of the 1860s, and it marks his latest steps, where his biggest question is the question of freedom: “If a person lives in a golden castle (Crystal Palace) without the possibility of leaving – is this freedom?”
+(10th chapter of “Notes from the Underground”) – this was about the utopian socialism which he previously believed in.

 Irina : And should a writer be a publicist and an activist?